“For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation”

 Regeneration is the essence of true Christianity.
 The cross can do what circumcision cannot do.
-Circumcision cannot change lives by radical transformation of character but the cross can.
+Circumcision cannot change lives by a radical transformation of character, but the cross can.
 The cross cuts ice with God.

 “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5:17).

 The word “new” means new in quality, not new in the sense of recent.
 The person “in Christ Jesus” is new in quality.
 He is new because of what Christ did.
 He now has imputed righteousness–God’s righteousness put into him.

 Christ did all the work needed to satisfy the standards of an absolutely holy God.

 Religious rites do not impress God.
 Church membership or baptism do not impress God.
 The central factor that impresses God is the cross and the new standing that it affords the person who trusts the cross for salvation.
 The Law is powerless to bring about this new transformation.
 This is the fundamental error of legalism.

 Properly oriented believers always rejoice in what God does and what Christ did because they understand that Christianity is not a merit system.
 On the contrary, Christianity is a grace system–it is all about what God does in Christ.